propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

     > php app/console propel:database:create [--connection[=""]]

-As usual, `--connection` allows to specify a connection.
+As usual, `--connection` allows you to specify a connection.

 You can drop a **database**:

     > php app/console propel:database:drop [--connection[=""]] [--force]

-As usual, `--connection` allows to specify a connection.
+As usual, `--connection` allows you to specify a connection.

 Note that the `--force` option is needed to actually execute the SQL statements.